 Advance Warning Signs.
 The round, black-onyellow warning sign is placed ahead of a public railroad-highway crossing.
-The advance warning sign tells you to slow down, look and listen for the train, and be prepared to stop at the tracks if a train is coming.
+The advance warning sign tells you to slow down, look and listen for the train, and be prepared to stop at the tracks.
 See Figure SB.5.